Police officers indicted on assault charges over BLM protests: report

 The largest of the settlements awards $8m to Justin Howell, who was 20 years old when police shot him with a beanbag round.
 Family members said following the incident that Mr Howell suffered a cracked skull and brain damage, leaving him in critical condition for multiple days.

 The city also agreed to pay $2m to Anthony Evans, who was 26 when an Austin police officer shot him with a beanbag round in a separate incident.
-That also required extensive medical treatment.

 Austin Mayor Steve Adler, a Democrat, said the settlements “remind us of a real difficult and painful moment in our city.”

-Neither Mr Howell or his family have commented on the announcement.
+“No one should be injured while exercising their constitutional right to protest,” he added.

+“It’s important that we address these two injuries and that we’ve made policy changes going forward.”

 Register for free to continue reading